microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Virtual Machine Scheduling (VM Scheduling)
 ===========================================

+In 21th century, the business needs of cloud computing are dramatically increasing.
+During the cloud service, users request Virtual Machine (VM) with a certain amount of resources (eg. CPU, memory, etc).
+The following important issue is how to allocate the physical resources for these VMs?
-The Virtual Machine (VM) Scheduling scenario simulates the VM scheduling problem in a cloud data center.
-Within a specific time, the number of VM requests and arrival pattern is fixed.
-Given a cluster of limited physical machines(PM), different VM placement strategeies result in different amount of successful completion and different operating cost for the data center.
+The VM Scheduling scenario aims to find a better solution of the VM scheduling problem in cloud data centers.
+Now, consider a specific time, the number of VM requests and arrival pattern is fixed.
+Given a cluster of limited physical machines(PM) with limited physical resources, different VM allocation strategeies result in different amount of successful completion and different operating cost of the data center.
 For cloud providers, a good VM allocation strategy can maximize the resource utilization and thus can increase the profit by providing more VMs to users.
 For cloud users, a good VM allocation strategy can minimize the VM response time and have a better using experience.
 We hope this scenario can meet